-Mr. Speaker, I believe that this was the first time that many of the athletes travelled to southern Canada and it was to participate in the Canada Winter Games in P.E.I.
+Mr. Speaker, I believe that this was the first time that many of the athletes travelled to southern Canada to participate in the Canada Winter Games in PEI.
 I am especially proud of one particular constituent of mine and would like to acknowledge Akutaq Williamson-Bathory.
-I was fortunate enough to be able to watch her skate and he was incredibly fast.
-In fact, he was so fast that I couldn't keep my eyes trained on her.
-He was awarded the role of the flag bearer during the Canada Winter Games, and was able to represent Nunavut.
-This made me incredible proud and I wanted to acknowledge that here today.
+I was fortunate enough to be able to watch her skate and she was incredibly fast.
+In fact, she was so fast that I couldn't keep my eyes trained on her.

+Akutaq was awarded the role of the flag bearer during the Canada Winter Games and was able to represent Nunavut.
+This made me incredible proud, so I wanted to acknowledge that here today.
 Thank you, Mr. Speaker.